cyperdark/osu-api-extended/README.md

       type: 'v2',
       login: LOGIN,
       password: PASSWORD,
-      cachedTokenPath: './lazer.json' // path to a file where will be stored auth token to prevent spam auth to osu });
+      cachedTokenPath: './lazer.json' // path to the file your auth token will be saved (to prevent osu!api spam) });

     const result = await v2.me.details();